A geometric heat flow for vector fields

 \section{A geometric heat flow for vector fields}

 Recently, we have witnessed the power of geometric flows in studying lots of problems in geometry and topology.
-In this announcement we introduce a geometric heat flow for vector fields on a Riemannian manifold and study its varies properties.
-The detail paper \cite{LL1} will appear soon.
+In this paper we introduce a geometric heat flow for vector fields on a Riemannian manifold and study its varies properties.

 Throughout this paper, we adopt the Einstein summation and notions as those in \cite{CLN}.
 All manifolds and vector fields are smooth; a manifold is said to be {\it closed} if it is compact and without boundary.
 We shall often raise and lower indices for tensor fields.